observeinc/terraform-observe-google-cloud-monitoring/sources/terraform/README.md

-Observe provides a [terraform module](https://github.com/observeinc/terraform-google-collection) which collects resource data from a a given GCP region.
+Observe provides a [terraform module](https://github.com/observeinc/terraform-google-collection) which collects resource data from a a given GCP project.
 The following terraform snippet installs the GCP collection stack for the Project of the Google provider:

 ```
 module "observe" {
-  source           = "observeinc/collection/gcp"
+  source           = "observeinc/collection/google"
 }
 ```